Dušan Mitošević: Anorthosis Famagusta

 In 1996 Mitošević was appointed as the manager of the Cypriot club Anorthosis Famagusta FC.
 He created one of the most impressive teams in the Cypriot football history.
-During its dominance they won four championships in a row, three super cups and a cup.
+During its dominance they won four consecutive championships, three super cups and a cup.
 The statistics are even more convincing, as they count 98 wins, 20 draws and 12 defeats in five years in official championship games.
 Scoring an astonishing 2.93 goals per game or 382 goals in 130 championship games.
-Three years in a row the team scored more than 80 goals in over 26 games.
+For three consecutive seasons, the team scored more than 80 goals in over 26 games.
 In 1997/98 and 1998/99 held the record of the highest goal scoring and goal difference in the league history.
 At that time Mitošević coached some of the best players in the Cypriot football history like Ioannis Okkas, Panayiotis Engomitis, Siniša Gogić, Vesko Mihajlović, Slobodan Krčmarević, Vassos Melanarkitis, and many more.
-He won the Coach of the Year award in Cyprus four times in a row in 1997, 1998, 1999 and 2000.
+He won the Coach of the Year award in Cyprus four consecutive seasons (1997, 1998, 1999 and 2000).